 GeneCards Summary for PRKCG Gene

-PRKCG (Protein Kinase C, Gamma) is a Protein Coding gene.
+PRKCG (Protein Kinase C Gamma) is a Protein Coding gene.
 Diseases associated with PRKCG include spinocerebellar ataxia 14 and spinocerebellar ataxia type14.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PRKCG Gene